Dynamical crossover behavior in the relaxation of quenched quantum many-body systems: extended Ising Model

 where $f(k)=\mathcal{A}\cos^2\alpha_k\cos{k(m-n)}$ ($\mathcal{A}$ being independent of $k$).

 For the parameter values used in Fig.~\ref{spec3}, this means that $\delta C_{mn}(t)\approx I_A(t)+I_A(-t)+I_B(t)+I_B(-t)$, with

-where the subscripts indicate the saddles A and B respectively, $k_0$ is the location of saddle B and $\cos\beta_k$ is defined as $\mathbf{\hat{R}}_k\cdot\mathbf{\hat{y}}$.
-We remark that there is also the saddle at $k=\pi$ which we haven't considered, but it turns out that its contribution is small and the scaling behavior is accurately captured by the contributions of just the two saddles A and B.\\
+where the subscripts indicate the saddles A and B respectively, $k_0$ is the location of saddle B and $\cos\beta_k$ is defined as $\mathbf{\hat{R}}_k\cdot\mathbf{\hat{y}}$. {The quantity $\cos\beta_k$ is similar to the quantity $\cos\alpha_k$ discussed in previous section but instead refers to the extended Ising model.} We remark that there is also the saddle at $k=\pi$ which we haven't considered, but it turns out that its contribution is small and the scaling behavior is accurately captured by the contributions of just the two saddles A and B.\\

 Note that if the scaling is not in the form of a single power law but a sum of different power laws,

 then asymptotically, the scaling relation will be dominated by the term giving the slowest decay, that is the one with the least negative power.
 However, at intermediate times, it may happen that because of disparity in the size of the prefactors $a_i$, a term with a power which is not the least negative, may dominate.
 For the case demonstrated in Figs.~\ref{spec3} and \ref{crossover}, due to the presence of two kinds of saddles, the decay is given by